busykoala/fastapi-opa/README.md

 ## Authentication flow

-There is an interface provided to easily implement the desired authentication flow and inject it into `OPAMiddleware` (`fastapi_opa.auth.auth_interface.AuthInterface`), or you can open a pull request if you would like to contribute to the package.
+Set up the desired authentication flow with the interface provided and inject it into `OPAMiddleware` (`fastapi_opa.auth.auth_interface.AuthInterface`), or open a pull request if you would like to contribute to the package.

-Also there are implementations ready to use.
+Possibly you can make use of the ready to use implementations below.

 <a name="api-key-auth"/>

 ### API key authentication

-The API key authentication is the simplest authentication system where you simply needs to match a given value in the request header:
+In the API key authentication a request header needs to match a given value.

 ```python
 # Configure API keys